 The Poncho

-For packability and quick coverage.
-Ir folds into a built-in pouch and converts into a larger poncho for bike or e-scooter.
+For easy packing and quick coverage.
+It folds into a built-in pouch and converts into a larger poncho for use while biking or riding an e-scooter.

-It lists a 10,000 mm water column, taped seams, and ventilation holes at the armpits.
+It features a 10,000 mm water column, taped seams, and ventilation holes under the arms.

 The Mac

-For everyday cycling when you want waterproofing plus measured breathability.
-The Mac converts into a poncho for biking, lists 10,000 mm water column and 4000 g/m² breathability, taped seams, and ventilation holes.
+For everyday cycling when you want waterproofing and controlled breathability.
+The Mac converts into a poncho for biking, with a water column rating of 10,000 mm and a breathability rating of 4,000 breathability (g/m²), taped seams, and ventilation holes.

 Made from 99 recycled plastic bottles.